s-taylor/prusa-mini-skew/README.md

 **Solution 2 - Silicone Mod**

-So what is the ulatimate solution?
+So what is the ultimate solution?
 It's [this](https://github.com/bbbenji/PMSBLM) and while it is the perfect solution it's also pretty involved and requires a lot of care to execute.